Authentication

 This is an example of making a request with cURL, that uses basic authentication with the newly created token:

 If you’re going to use the API intensively, we suggest using other tools such as Postman or the embedded Swagger UI.
-In any case, you will need to pick basic authentication, using your email as username and token as password.
+In any case, you will need to pick basic authentication, using your username or the service account as username and an access token or the service account secret as password.